11 Slamming Spam Recipes That Will Have You Wanting More

 Juanmonino/istockphoto

 If you're a fan of deep-fried foods, this one's for you.
 Coat sliced Spam in a beaten egg mixture and dredge it with some flour or corn starch.
 Repeat this step twice to ensure your Spam is fully coated.
-Drop into a deep-frying pan filled with oil and let fry for 3-4 minutes on each side, or until golden and crispy.
-Serve with dipping sauce of your choice (we recommend a tangier sweet sauce to counteract the saltiness of the Spam).
+Drop into a deep-frying pan filled with oil and let fry for 3-4 minutes on each side until its golden and crispy.
+Serve with dipping sauce of your choice.
+We recommend a tangier sweet sauce to counteract the saltiness of the Spam.

 Recipe: Panlasang Pinoy